 - Survey topic (sensitive or niche topics may get fewer responses and completions)

 - Personalisation — does it appeal to your respondents?

 - Interest of the respondent in the survey

-- Survey length and ease of completing the survey
+- Security and perceived legitimacy of the survey

 - Incentives and rewards for completion

 Low response rates can be more than just a frustration; they can be survey-killers.
 Fortunately, there are tools and tactics that help you achieve your response quotas.
 Here’s How to boost survey response rates:

 Rewards and incentives have been proven time and again to increase survey participation – or to put it another way, to boost the probability of survey response and completion.
 Put your incentives budget to good use with the following tips: